island-is/island.is/apps/services/auth/personal-representative-public/README.md

 yarn start services-auth-personal-representative-public
 ```

-Api open api specs will now be accessible at
+The API OpenAPI specs will be accessible at:

 ```bash
 http://localhost:3378